autoplot/documentation/javadoc/org/autoplot/state/UndoRedoSupport.StateStackElement.md

+# org.autoplot.state.UndoRedoSupport.StateStackElement

-# org.autoplot.state.UndoRedoSupport.StateStackElementA model containing a state, including a description of what changed and
+A model containing a state, including a description of what changed and a thumbnail.

- a thumbnail.
-StateStackElement( org.autoplot.dom.Application state, String deltaDesc, String docString ) create an element
+# StateStackElement( org.autoplot.dom.Application state, String deltaDesc, String docString )
+create an element

 ***